Softwoods

 White Pine Seed Germination

-Under good conditions with viable, properly stratified seed, germination rates in white pine can be relatively high—often 60–80%.
-In a natural forest environment, however, only a fraction of these seedlings survive browsing, competition, and drought to become mature trees.
+Under controlled conditions with properly stratified seed, white pine can achieve germination rates of 60–80%.
+In natural settings, however, only a fraction of seeds successfully establish as seedlings.

 Red pine (Pinus resinosa), sometimes called Norway pine, is an important commercial species in northern forests.
-Its cones provide a reliable seed source for regeneration and are easy to recognize once you know what to look for.
+Its smaller, oval cones and reliable seed production make it a key species for natural regeneration and plantation forestry.

 Description, Size, and Color of Red Pine Cones